Aphrodite: Classical period

 Aphrodite's main festival, the Aphrodisia, was celebrated across Greece, but particularly in Athens and Corinth.
 In Athens, the Aphrodisia was celebrated on the fourth day of the month of Hekatombaion in honor of Aphrodite's role in the unification of Attica.
 During this festival, the priests of Aphrodite would purify the temple of Aphrodite Pandemos on the southwestern slope of the Acropolis with the blood of a sacrificed dove.
 Next, the altars would be anointed and the cult statues of Aphrodite Pandemos and Peitho would be escorted in a majestic procession to a place where they would be ritually bathed.
-Aphrodite was also honored in Athens as part of the Arrhephoria festival.
+Aphrodite was honoured in Athens as part of the Arrhephoria festival.
 The fourth day of every month was sacred to Aphrodite.

 Pausanias records that, in Sparta, Aphrodite was worshipped as Aphrodite Areia, which means "warlike".
 This epithet stresses Aphrodite's connections to Ares, with whom she had extramarital relations.
-Pausanias also records that, in Sparta and on Cythera, a number of extremely ancient cult statues of Aphrodite portrayed her bearing arms.
+Pausanias records that, in Sparta and on Cythera, extremely ancient cult statues of Aphrodite portrayed her bearing weapons.
 Other cult statues showed her bound in chains.

 Aphrodite was the patron goddess of prostitutes of all varieties, ranging from pornai (cheap street prostitutes typically owned as slaves by wealthy pimps) to hetairai (expensive, well-educated hired companions, who were usually self-employed and sometimes provided sex to their customers).
-The city of Corinth was renowned throughout the ancient world for its many hetairai, who had a widespread reputation for being among the most skilled, but also the most expensive, prostitutes in the Greek world.
-Corinth also had a major temple to Aphrodite located on the Acrocorinth and was one of the main centers of her cult.
-Records of numerous dedications to Aphrodite made by successful courtesans have survived in poems and in pottery inscriptions.
+The city of Corinth was renowned throughout the ancient world for its many hetairai, reputed to be among the most skilled and most expensive prostitutes in the Greek world.
+Corinth had a major temple to Aphrodite on the Acrocorinth, and was one of the major sites of her cult.
+Numerous dedications to Aphrodite made by successful courtesans have survived in poems and in pottery inscriptions.
 References to Aphrodite in association with prostitution are found in Corinth as well as on the islands of Cyprus, Cythera, and Sicily.
-Aphrodite's Mesopotamian precursor Inanna-Ishtar was also closely associated with prostitution.
+Aphrodite's Mesopotamian precursor Inanna-Ishtar was similarly associated with prostitution.

 Scholars in the nineteenth and twentieth centuries believed that the cult of Aphrodite may have involved ritual prostitution, an assumption based on ambiguous passages in certain ancient texts, particularly a fragment of a skolion by the Boeotian poet Pindar, which mentions prostitutes in Corinth in association with Aphrodite.
 Modern scholars now dismiss the notion of ritual prostitution in Greece as a "historiographic myth" with no factual basis.